 Wycliffe is the perfect blend of place and culture where boys and girls develop and flourish from The Nursery Class to Year 13.
 In our diverse community, pupils thrive on our commitment to individuality.
 We inspire and educate every individual boy or girl – this is not just an acceptance of difference, but an encouragement to be individual.

-We would love to see you at our next Open Morning on Saturday 3rd October from 9.00am to 12.00 noon.
 We are limiting the number of visitors and tours due to the current situation, and so we are offering timed slots to ensure we can maintain social distancing on campus.
-You will be able to see the school in action and talk to staff about what how we can support your child’s education.
+You will be able to see the school in action and talk to staff about how we can support your child’s education.

 I believe it to be no small part of the mission of this school to cherish its individuality, its liberty to experiment, and even its eccentricities.
 Most people and most schools are afraid to be original… Let us be pioneers and experimenters…

 Our pupils develop independence and ‘a pioneering spirit’ and we encourage them to write their own story so they are ready to embrace their futures.

 Ask Amber what her favourite subject is, and she will tell you without a moment’s hesitation – Drama.

 Amelia was awarded a substantial scholarship from Harvard where she is studying Chemistry and plays for the Harvard Women Varsity Squash Team.

 Atolani joined Wycliffe College in Year 8 when he was 12 years old.

 Chloe, Boarder from Hong Kong